LET YOUR FREAK FLAG FLY: WHY YOUR BRAND NEEDS PERSONALITY

 Bonus: Forget about grammar.
 This isn’t EG101.

 Use short sentences.
-Even one or two words is ok.
+Even one or two words are ok.
 Create mini paragraphs.
 Use punctuation in an entirely incorrect fashion.

 Who cares??
 The internet is the Wild West of the English language.
 You can do anything you want.